RishitaaSharmaa/JobAutomate/README.md

    ```

 5. **Prepare Resume**
-   - Place your resume as `Rishita_Sharma.pdf` in the project root
+   - Place your resume in the project root
-   - Update the filename in `tools.py` if needed
+   - Update the filename in `tools.py`

-6. **Update Skills**
-   - Edit `skills.txt` with your relevant skills and experience
-   - Format: `Category: Skill1, Skill2, Skill3`

 ---